VoxaAI/voxa/docs/statemachine-skill.rst

   :param AlexaEvent alexaEvent: The :ref:`alexa event <alexa-event>` sent by Alexa
   :param object reply: A reply to be sent as the response
-  :returns object reply: Alexa only needs an acknowledgement to you received and processed the event so it doesn't need to resend the event.
+  :returns object reply: Alexa only needs an acknowledgement that you received and processed the event so it doesn't need to resend the event.
 Just returning the :ref:`reply <reply>` object is enough

   This is an example on how your skill can process a :js:func:`~Voxa.onAlexaSkillEvent.SkillEnabled` event.